Overwhelmed by Caregiving? Identify Your Feelings and Write Them Down

 It helps when you’re feeling overwhelmed or anxious by reducing the emotional impact of those feelings and jump-starting the de-stressing process.

-We share key information from the article that explains how to use the affect labeling technique when caregiver stress gets to be too much and why it works so quickly.
+We share key information from the article that explains how to use the affect labeling technique when caregiver stress becomes too much, and why it works so quickly.

 The next time the stress, anxiety, or negative feelings become overwhelming, grab a pen and some paper.